Student Finance England funding

 Module retrievers

-If you're registered on a full-time course, but take fewer modules than usual in a year because you're repeating part of your full-time course and are required to attend timetabled lectures for the modules you're repeating, you remain registered as a full-time student and you may be eligible for your usual full-time Student Finance England (SFE) funding if you have remaining funding entitlement.
+If you are registered on a full-time course but are taking fewer modules in a year because you are repeating part of your course and need to attend timetabled lectures for those modules, you remain registered as a full-time student.
+You may still be eligible for your usual full-time Student Finance England (SFE) funding if you have remaining funding entitlement.
+For more information, please visit our funding for repeat years page.

 Assessment only

-If you have no timetabled attendance and you're only required to submit an exam or outstanding coursework/dissertation, you may be registered as ‘assessment only – module retriever no attendance’.
-Usually, no tuition fees are charged when you are registered as ‘assessment only’, and you may not require a tuition fee loan to pay any fees for this year.
-As an Assessment Only student, you are not eligible for a maintenance loan from SFE if you normally receive this.
+If you have no scheduled classes/timetabled attendance and are only required to submit an exam or outstanding coursework/dissertation, you may be registered as "assessment only – module retriever no attendance."
+Typically, no tuition fees are charged for this status, and you may not need a tuition fee loan for the year.
+However, as an assessment only student, you are not eligible for a maintenance loan from Student Finance England (SFE).

 Placement year funding